netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 }
 ~~~~

-   The period starting at 08:00:00 UTC, on January 1, 2023 and lasting 15 days and
+   An example of a period that starts at 08:00:00 UTC, on January 1, 2023 and lasts 15 days and
    5 hours and 20 minutes:

 ~~~~